top-on/alphabet-tui/README.md

 # Alphabet game

-Childrens game for learning the alphabet, in a Terminal User Iterface.
+Childrens game for learning the alphabet, with ASCII art in the terminal.